Tell me, when you think of liberty, do you think of the following things?

 Here’s a quote from the Stanford Encyclopedia of Philosophy explaining the reason for defining liberty as both positive and negative: “The reason for using these labels is that in the first case liberty seems to be a mere absence of something (i.e. of obstacles, barriers, constraints or interference from others), whereas in the second case it seems to require the presence of something (i.e. of control, self-mastery, self-determination or self-realization).”

-Ok, do you see the difference?
-In one case, liberty is associated with external impediments while in the other, internal, almost, psychological impediments.
-Don’t worry if this seems a bit confusing to you.
-Believe me, it’s a bit confusing to me.
-I’m writing this article though not to fully unravel positive liberty but to firmly establish Republican negative liberty so that you really grasp the difference in the liberty the Constitution protects and promotes and the type of liberty that socialism and communism protect and promote.
+I’m not writing this article though to fully unravel positive liberty but to firmly establish republican negative liberty so that you can grasp the difference between the liberty the Constitution protects and promotes and the type of liberty that socialism and communism protect and promote.
 You don’t need to understand every little nuanced difference, but just the gist of what negative liberty is.

 However, you may end up working at a job you do not want to work at because you are forced into working there as a result of some sort of internal impediment.
 Maybe you feel that you are not good enough to work somewhere else.
 Perhaps you doubt your skills.
 Whatever it may be, you end up feeling forced into something because of an internal impediment, rather than an external impediment.
 This is an an example of positive liberty being hindered.

-The question becomes, should government only preserve and protect negative liberty but leave positive liberty alone?
-This is a fascinating question, and one that I’m still grappling with myself.
+The question being entertained in the political debates today is: should government only preserve and protect republican negative liberty but leave positive liberty alone?
 Read this quote from the encyclopedia:

 “In its political form, positive freedom has often been thought of as necessarily achieved through a collectivity.
 Perhaps the clearest case is that of Rousseau’s theory of freedom, according to which individual freedom is achieved through participation in the process whereby one’s community exercises collective control over its own affairs in accordance with the ‘general will’.
 Put in the simplest terms, one might say that a democratic society is a free society because it is a self-determined society, and that a member of that society is free to the extent that he or she participates in its democratic process.”